oracle/bpftune/docs/bpftune-net-buffer.rst

         softnet stat is bumped; if we see increases in time_squeezed, bump netdev_budget/netdev_budget_usecs.

+        However, we want to limit such increases if they lead to longer task scheduling wait times, so we monitor the ratio of time tasks spend waiting versus running across all processors, and if we see correlations between increases in netdev budget and wait/run ratio increases, netdev budget is tuned down.

         Tunables:

         - net.core.netdev_max_backlog: maximum per-cpu backlog queue length;